Get travel and medical insurance

 Buying property in Cyprus

-Property in Occupied Northern Cyprus
+Property in northern Cyprus

 The currency of Cyprus is the Euro.
 Cyprus takes seriously the possession of fake euro banknotes and checks are made at the majority of retail outlets.
 If you’re found to be in possession of fake Euro banknotes, the police will be called and you may be prosecuted.

 All major credit cards are accepted in Cyprus and bank cards from Irish banks can be used in shops and at ATMs.